mac-can/mac-can.github.io/_pages/drivers/RusokuCAN.md

 You should have received a copy of the GNU General Public License along with MacCAN-TouCAN.
 If not, see &lt;http://www.gnu.org/licenses/&gt;.

+#### MacCAN-Core License

+MacCAN-Core (which includes CAN API V3) is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
+The terms of the GNU General Public License v3.0 (or any later version) apply to this work, see above.

 ### Trademarks